top of page

 Buffet Dinner Guidelines:

-1. It is better to over estimate rather than underestimate your food needs so that no one goes home hungry.
+1. It is better to overestimate rather than underestimate your food needs so that no one goes home hungry.

 2. Offer a few hors d'oeuvres before the meal during the cocktail hour.
 You need only offer 4 -6 bites per guest if it is only an hour in length.